Raza Rumi: Career

+During 1992-1994 Raza Ahmad Rumi worked as a Social Scientist with the Aga Khan Rural Support Programme.
+In 1994, he joined the Pakistan civil service and worked in the field.
+He topped the CSS examination and was also declared as the best probationer in 1996 at the Civil Services Academy (DMG campus).
+From 2000-2002, he was part of the United Nations Mission in Kosovo as a peacekeeper.
+In 2002, he joined the Asian Development Bank as a Governance Specialist and worked in the Asia Pacific region as a governance and capacity development programmes and projects.

-In 2012, Rumi became director of the Jinnah Institute, a policy think thank.
+In 2012, Rumi became director of the Jinnah Institute, a policy think tank.

-He is also Visiting Faculty at Cornell Institute for Public Affairs and has taught earlier at Ithaca College and New York University.
-Rumi has been a fellow at the New America Foundation, United States Institute of Peace and the National Endowment for Democracy.
-He remains a nonresident fellow at the Berkley Center for Religion, Peace and World Affairs.
+In 2014, he moved to the United States and has been affiliated with multiple think tanks and academia including Ithaca College, Cornell University and City University of New York.

 Assassination attempt

 On 28 March 2014, Raza was attacked by a group of assailants reportedly members of the Taliban-affiliate Lashkar-e-Jhangvi for his anti-LeJ views.
 Raza survived the attack, but his driver, Mustafa, was killed.

 On this incident, the former director of Human Rights Watch wrote: "Miraculously, he emerged unscathed from the hail of gunfire intended for him.
 Raza is now in a secure location—outside Pakistan.
 He had no choice but to leave as the authorities felt no embarrassment in letting him know that they could not guarantee his life if he stepped outside his Lahore home.
-Some weeks later, the police “caught” the would-be-assassins who belong to the dreaded Taliban-affiliate Lahkar-e-Jhangvi.
+Some weeks later, the police “caught” the would-be-assassins who belong to the dreaded Taliban-affiliate Lashkar-e-Jhangvi.
 But police custody curtails neither the power of these terrorists nor the impunity with which they kill.."